Benjamin-Bernard/sudokuSolver/README.md

 To run the Sudoku solver, you will need the following:

 Scala 3.3.0

 sbt

 ## Getting Started
 Follow these steps to run the Sudoku solver:

 Clone the Git repository: git clone <repository-url>

-Change into the project directory: cd sudoku-solver Build the project: sbt compile
+Change into the project directory: cd sudokusolver

+Build the project: sbt compile

 Run the solver: sbt run

 ## Data Structure